 Achievement

-Apprenticeships and Work Based Learners – Achievement (2021-22 Year-End)
+Apprenticeships and Work Based Learners – Achievement (2023-24 Year-End)

-Outcomes for Learners
+Outcomes for Apprentices

-Overall achievement rate – all apprenticeships
+Overall achievement rate – all Apprenticeships

 Bar chart showing the overall achievement rate of apprentices

-Intermediate apprenticeships
+Intermediate Apprenticeships

 Bar chart showing the achievement rate of intermediate apprentices

-Higher apprenticeships
+Higher Apprenticeships

 Bar chart showing the achievement rate of higher apprentices